smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

 If however it is implemented as `type Vector []float64`, then a compilation with `CompareEqual` would fail.
 Assuming that `CompareEqual` won't work, we can now rewrite our test.
-When doing so, in order to explain what's happening, we will first show this code _without_ any type inference:
+In order to explain what's happening, we will first show this code _without_ any type inference:

 ```go
 func TestSum(t *testing.T) {